layoutBox/FlexLayout/README.md

 #### In an Xcode target

-1. To integrate FlexLayout into an Xcode target, use the `File -> Swift Packages -> Add Package Dependency` menu item.
+To integrate FlexLayout into an Xcode target, use the `File -> Swift Packages -> Add Package Dependency` menu item.
-2. Add "FLEXLAYOUT_SWIFT_PACKAGE=1" to the Xcode target's `GCC_PREPROCESSOR_DEFINITIONS` build setting.

 <br/>